Our Team

 Lindsey Miller

-Counselling Psychologist in Training
+Counselling Psychologist in Training, Kew

 Lindsey joined Dose of Nature as a volunteer in the spring of 2021, she has since worked in both the operations and psychology teams, and is now delighted to be back as a Trainee Counselling Pscyhologist, studying at City St Gorge's, University of London.
 Lindsey has background in programme management, having worked in safety management within the energy industry for over 15 years.
 Having grown up in rural Aberdeenshire, Lindsey has always felt a strong connection to nature, but it wasn’t until moving to London in her thirties that she recognised the importance of nature to her own mental health and wellbeing.
 She is now thrilled to be sharing the benefits of connecting with nature with others.
 Lindsey gets her dose of nature by exploring local parks and gardens, by taking regular walks along the riverside, and by travelling to explore coastal and mountain landscapes as often as she can.